datacarpentry/astronomy-python/episodes/03-transform.md

 In this episode, we re-loaded the Gaia data we saved from a previous query.

-We transformed the coordinates and proper motion from ICRS to a frame aligned with the orbit of GD-1, stored the results in a Pandas `DataFrame`, and visualized them.
+We transformed the coordinates and proper motion from ICRS to a frame aligned with the orbit of GD-1, stored the results in a pandas `DataFrame`, and visualized them.

-We combined all of these steps into a single function that we can reuse in the future to go straight from the output of a query with object coordinates in the ICRS reference frame directly to a Pandas DataFrame that includes object coordinates in the GD-1 reference frame.
+We combined all of these steps into a single function that we can reuse in the future to go straight from the output of a query with object coordinates in the ICRS reference frame directly to a pandas DataFrame that includes object coordinates in the GD-1 reference frame.

 We saved our results to an HDF5 file which we can use to restart the analysis from this stage or verify our results at some future time.